Footjob

 Prevalence & culture

 No survey measures footjob practice directly, so its prevalence is best anchored to the well-studied foot interest it expresses.
-Feet are the most frequently reported body-part fetish: in the large online-community analysis by Scorolli and colleagues (2007), feet accounted for about 47% of body-part fetishes, by a wide margin the largest single category.
-In the general population the figure is smaller and frame-dependent: Justin Lehmiller's Tell Me What You Want (2018) survey of more than 4,000 Americans found roughly 1 in 7 (about 14%) had fantasised about feet.
+In the general population the figure is smaller and frame-dependent than the community data suggests: Justin Lehmiller's Tell Me What You Want (2018) survey of more than 4,000 Americans found roughly 1 in 7 (about 14%) had fantasised about feet.
 As a specific act, footjobs are a common but not universal practice within that interested minority, which places the share of adults who have given or received one in the low single digits, the basis for this entry's modest estimate.
-Footjobs are also among the more visible foot practices online: terms such as "footjob" and "foot worship" recur near the top of foot-related search demand, reflecting the unusually large dedicated communities around feet captured in the Scorolli data.
+Footjobs are also among the more visible foot practices online: terms such as "footjob" and "foot worship" recur near the top of foot-related search demand, reflecting the large dedicated communities around feet captured in the Scorolli data.

 Safety, consent & law